ironcodestudio/ironcode-git-enhancements/README.md

 git branch-clean = Remove both:
 	- any branches already merged into current branch
 	- any branch with a remote that has been removed from origin

+git current-branch = Get the name of the current branch.

 git move <branchname> [<number of commits>]
 	= Move the most recent commit(s) to the branch "branchname"